-- 1. Always keep the firearm pointed in a safe direction. - Engage the safety mechanism by moving the safety arm fully rearward to the "SAFE" position. - 3.
-Keep fingers and other objects away from the trigger. - 4.
-Open the action by raising the bolt handle. - 5.
-Pull the bolt fully rearward. - Look into the ejection port, visually check the chamber and magazine to make sure the firearm is completely unloaded. - 7.
-If the firearm is not unloaded, see "To Unload the Firearm," on page 14. - With the firearm completely unloaded, place the Safety Mechanism in the "FIRE" position by moving the safety arm forward. - Remove the bolt assembly from the receiver by pulling and holding the trigger fully rearward then pull the bolt rearward, sliding the bolt assembly from the receiver.
+- 1. Always keep the firearm pointed in a safe direction. - Engage the safety mechanism by moving the safety arm fully rearward to the "SAFE" or "S" position. - 3.
+Keep fingers and other obstructions away from the trigger. - 4.
+Open the action by raising the bolt handle. - Disengage the bolt stop by pushing the bolt release button while sliding the bolt assembly rearward until it is clear of the receiver.
+See Picture 10. - Look into the ejection port, visually check the chamber and magazine to make sure the firearm is completely unloaded.

-The Trigger Assembly Pulling the trigger DISCHARGES the firearm.
+The Trigger Assembly: Pulling the trigger DISCHARGES the firearm.

-The XT-series bolt action rifles are equipped with Marlin's custom designed Pro-FireTM adjustable trigger assembly.
-The Pro-Fire[TM] trigger assembly is a single action system which has been set at the Marlin factory for optimal trigger pull weight.
-The factory settings provide a crisp, clean trigger pull for superior outof-the-box accuracy for hunters, plinkers, and general target shooting.
+The Model 783 bolt action rifles are equipped with custom designed adjustable trigger assembly.
+The trigger assembly is a single action system which has been set at the Remington factory for optimal trigger pull weight.
+The factory settings provide a crisp, clean trigger pull for superior out-of-the-box accuracy for hunters, plinkers, and general target shooting.
 Rifles with trigger pull weight settings lower than the factory setting are considered "Target" firearms, used only for precision competition shooting, under firing range or bench firing conditions.
-The XT-series rifles trigger pull weight can be adjusted within certain limits.
+The Model 783 rifles trigger pull weight can be adjusted within limits.

-With safety as our primary concern, the Pro-FireTM design requires the user to place their finger squarely over the trigger release (see Picture 10).
+With safety as our primary concern, the trigger assembly design requires the user to place their finger squarely over the trigger release (see Picture 11).
 Pulling the trigger from the side or not directly rearward, may not disengage the trigger release.
 Which will keep the trigger from starting the firing sequence.

-All repairs to the trigger assembly must be made by the factory or a Marlin Authorized Repair Center.
+All repairs to the trigger assembly must be made by the factory or a Remington Authorized Repair Center.

 WARNING!
 Never place your finger on the trigger unless you are ready to discharge or fire the firearm.
+Careless placement of a finger on the trigger may lead to an unintentional pulling of the trigger and discharge of the firearm.
+This may lead to personnel injury, property damage, and/ or death.

 WARNING!
 Never manipulate, adjust or change any of the internal components of your firearm unless specifically directed to do so in this instruction manual.
-Improper manipulation of any internal component may effect the safety and reliability of your firearm and may cause serious injury or death.
+Improper manipulation of any internal component may effect the safety and reliability of your firearm and may cause property damage, personal injury, and/or death.

-For trigger pull adjustment, see "Trigger Pull Weight Adjustment," on page 16.
+For trigger pull adjustment, see "Trigger Pull Weight Adjustment," on page 14.

-The Barrel
+The Barrel:

 WARNING!
 The inside of the barrel must be clean and free of any obstructions.
-See the "Ten Commandments of Firearm Safety," on page 2.
+Discharging the firearm with a dirty and/or obstructed barrel may cause property damage, personal injury, and/or death.
+See the "Ten Commandments of Firearm Safety", on page 2.